 When you are creating collateral, booth design and a script for your staff to use when speaking with prospects, it’s important that the messaging is tightly aligned in each of them so the communication is clear and unified.
 Take the time to define this on paper before investing real time and money into the trade show.

 8 months from the show

 Since these shows are enormous, booth space is booked incredibly far in advance.
 Getting the right space within that crazy maze of vendors can make or break the ROI on the show.
-If our booth isn’t in a high traffic area, we could miss many customers.
+If your booth isn’t in a high traffic area, you could miss many customers.
 Look for a booth space that is:

 - Close to the front doors

 - Near other larger exhibitors that will attract foot traffic